NLaff/Lafferty.co-v2/content/reviews/bonsai.md

 ## Why should you trust me?
 I've been freelancing for the last two years, and to be honest it kind of fell into my lap.

-I wrote an article about [Google Ads](https://nicklafferty.com/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned/), it hit the [HackerNews frontpage](https://nicklafferty.com/blog/what-happens-when-you-re-on-the-front-page-of-hacker-news/), and companies started asking if could help them.
+I wrote an article about [Google Ads](https://nicklafferty.com/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned/), it hit the [HackerNews frontpage](https://nicklafferty.com/blog/what-happens-when-you-re-on-the-front-page-of-hacker-news/), and companies emailed me asking if I could help them.

 So I said yes.